Psychology (PSY)

 Reviews the theoretical foundations, techniques and processes of major models of counseling.
 Attention is given to characteristics of an effective counselor, ethics, case conceptualization and the development of rudimentary helping skills.

-Course offered: EFAL
+Course offered: FA (even yrs)

 PSY425 Basic Helping Techniques (3 course hours)

-Requires application of theories and practices of counseling including special reference to adjustment and development of the college student as a 'people helper.'
+Requires application of theories and practices of counseling including special reference to adjustment and development of the college student as a "people helper."
 Students learn and practice basic counseling skills in class while observing the work of counselors in an off-campus placement.

-Course offered: FASP
+Course offered: FA, SP

 PSY491 Senior Seminar in Psychology (1 course hour)